intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/QuickStart/pytorch.md

 #### Intel® Extension for PyTorch

 Intel Extension for Pytorch (a.k.a.
-IPEX) extends PyTorch with optimizations for extra performance boost on Intel hardware.
+IPEX) extends PyTorch with optimizations for an extra performance boost on Intel hardware.
 BigDL-Nano integrates IPEX through the `Trainer`.
 Users can turn on IPEX by setting `use_ipex=True`.

 ```python
 from bigdl.nano.pytorch import Trainer